Kaalotaibi37/Kaalotaibi37.github.io/README.md

 # Kaalotaibi37.github.io

-It's a profile developed using markdown
+It's a profile developed using Markdown, HTML and CSS